GluuFederation/docs-ce-prod/3.1.2/source/index.md

 # Gluu Server Community Edition (CE) 3.1.2 Documentation
 ## Introduction
 The Gluu Server is a container distribution of free open source software for identity and access management (IAM).
-With a Gluu Server, you can offer a central authentication and authorization service for many SaaS, custom, open source and commercial web and mobile applications.

-The most common use cases for the Gluu Server include:
+Common use cases for Gluu include:

 - Single sign-on (SSO)
 - Mobile authentication